awsdocs/aws-mobile-developer-guide/doc_source/how-to-ios-asynchrounous-tasks.rst

 =============

 An ``AWSTask`` object represents the result of an asynchronous method.
-Using ``AWSTask``, you can wait for an asynchronous method to return a value, and then something with that value after it has returned.
+Using ``AWSTask``, you can wait for an asynchronous method to return a value, and then do something with that returned value.
 You can chain asynchronous requests instead of nesting them.
 This helps keep logic clean and code readable.

 Handling Asynchronous Method Returns with AWSTask